OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 option can be enabled regardless of enabled the ipip tunelling.
 As this may impact signature matching and flow tracking, these are disabled by default.

+The stats counter `decoder.ipv4_in_ipv4` is associated with this setting.

 ::

    # IP-in-IP tunneling for ipv4 over ipv4 handling